thesoundofcolor/society-v1/README.md

 The purpose of the system is therefore exploratory rather than definitive.
 Its value lies in provoking questions, revealing possible interaction pathways, and encouraging deeper investigation into the dynamics of social systems.

-This project is not meant to earn a doctorate or appear in a scientific journal.
-Readers should treat the model as a conceptual instrument, a tool for thought, a profound simulation, a thought-provoking art piece, rather than a final description of reality.
+This project is not meant to earn academic acclaim or appear in a scientific journal.
+Readers should treat the model as a conceptual instrument, a tool for thought, a profound simulation, or even as a kinetic sculpture, rather than a final description of reality.

+It is based on scientific principles, but remains at its heart a scientific work of art.

 # Authorship
 Society V1 is currently developed by Evan Levy - a systems engineer with a background in embedded electronics, networking, and an inability to leave interesting problems alone.
 He fills the role of a single modeler synthesizing research across multiple disciplines in an attempt to construct a structured representation of societal dynamics.